 Factor 6 - Marketing

 This is about making your business known.
-You can do it the old-school way with print media, radio and television or new media, so digital and through social channels.
+You can do it the old-school way with print media, radio and television, or new media like digital marketing and through social channels.

 Before you can scale your business though you must have the foundations in place.
 Fast growth without having the foundations in place just leads to problems.
 So let’s not do that.